MyPureCloud/developer-center-blog/source/2017-08-15-automate-1st-time-configuration-wizard/index.html.md

 ### 3. Create OAuth client credential

 Provided that your logged in user has the sufficient permissions, creating OAuth client credential programmatically is relatively straight forward.
 In the example below we create the new OAuth by supplying the role ID previously created, hence applying only the required permissions.
-We then save the client ID and secret for this Purecloud Org and use it for querying the Purecloud API from our backend to periodically gather performance data from the agents.
+We then save the client ID and secret for this Genesys Cloud Org and use it for querying the Genesys Cloud API from our backend to periodically gather performance data from the agents.

 ```{"language":"python"}
 def create_client_credentials(token, role_id):